pcminh-landing-demo/gitops-artifacts/argocd/README.md

 # applicationsets

-Put your ArgoCD specific implementations here - including Applications and ApplicationSets
+Put your ArgoCD specific implementations in each of the subdirectory - including Applications and ApplicationSets

-Each ApplicationSet is respective to an environment
+Typically, its either argocd.Application or argocd.ApplicationSet